kris71990/nps-find/backend/README.md

   - The park types that this endpoint returns includes every type of park in the database, across all states in the database.

 This route is primarily used for chart rendering on the front-end.
 For specific front-end functionality that utilizes this data, consult the front-end README.

+*Park Router*

+The park router deals with the primary functionality of the app, as it relates to the user's ability to discover parks of interest.

+1. GET /parks/:state

+2. PUT /parks/:state

+*Campground Router*

+The campground router deals with campground related functionality, such as when a user is looking for camping options.

+1. GET /campgrounds/parks/:parkKey

+2. GET /campgrounds/:state